|

 Gather a large

-(colored pens, pencils, markers), a variety of writing
+tools (colored pens, pencils, markers), a variety of

-to have a designated spot and so does work that is ready to
+needs to have a designated spot and so does work that is

-be checked by the teacher for publication on the computer.
+ready to be checked by the teacher for publication on

 Organization and storage of materials is critical to the

-where to put things.
-Labeled trays and bins are helpful.
+exactly where to put things.
+Labeled trays and bins are

 Placement of this center should allow for visibility and

-stories, retellings and/or summaries, or copy changes of old
+to stories, retellings and/or summaries, or copy changes

-favorites.
-This is also a good place for writing and
+of old favorites.
+This is also a good place for writing

 Directions